Thermally inflated accretors in post-mass transfer binaries: Abell 35 and its class revisited: Abell 35

 We also discover that A35 is a part of a hierarchical triple system, where the post--mass-transfer inner binary is orbited by a distant tertiary companion identified at a projected separation of $9.56''$, corresponding to a physical separation of $\approx 0.1$ mag discrepant from the neighboring IUE photometry.
 This may indicate variability in the UV; we conservatively inflate the GALEX uncertainties to $0.2$ mag.
 We use the PHOENIX stellar models \citep{Husser13} for the subgiant and TMAP models \citep{Rauch03}\footnote{Downloaded from TMAP webpage: \url{http://astro.uni-tuebingen.de/~rauch/TMAF/flux_H+He.html}} for the WD to generate synthetic spectrum.
 We then use the \texttt{pyphot} package to calculate the magnitudes at the respective photometric bands.
 Finally, to perform the fit, we use \texttt{emcee} implementation of MCMC \citep{Foreman-Mackey13} with simple $\chi^2$ loss function.

 For the subgiant, the two free parameters are $T_{\rm eff,~SG}$ and $R_{\rm SG}$.
 We keep the surface gravity fixed at $\log(g)=3.5$.
 This is motivated from the previous studies (and consistent with our final inferences).
 Additionally, the SED is not significantly sensitive to this parameter.
 We keep the metallicity fixed.
-We primarily use a solar metallically but also explore other values within the uncertainties derived in Section~\ref{subsubsec:hires_analysis}.
+We primarily use a solar metallicity but also explore other values within the uncertainties derived in Section~\ref{subsubsec:hires_analysis}.
 For the WD, we rely on the parameter and abundance estimates in \cite{Herald02,Ziegler12}: $T_{\rm WD}=80\pm10$~kK, $\log(g)=7.5$ and $X({\rm He})=0.4$ and obtain the appropriate TMAP models.
 We use each model separately.
 Thus, the only free parameter for the WD is $R_{\rm WD}$.
 We use broad uniform priors for all our parameters.
 We keep the distance fixed at the Gaia distance of $165.75$~pc.

 The uncertain parameter that significantly affects our results is the reddening. \cite{Herald02} estimated $E(b-v)=0.04\pm0.01$ using the Rayleigh-Jeans tail of the WD, whereas \cite{Ziegler12} suggests a lower range of $E(b-v)=0.02\pm0.02$.
-The reddening estimated from three-dimensional dust maps at the distance of A35, however, are much higher: $E(b-v)\approx0.09$ as per \cite{Green19}\footnote{Queried using the online tool at \url{http://argonaut.skymaps.info/}} and $\approx \pm0.005$.
-Note that this is broadly consistent with the estimates from the WD spectra and photometry in \citep{Herald02,Ziegler12}, but significantly lower than those inferred from the dust maps.
-The reason behind such a discrepancy is unclear.
+The reddening estimated from three-dimensional dust maps at the distance of A35, however, are higher: $E(b-v)\approx0.09$ mag as per \cite{Green19}\footnote{Queried using the online tool at \url{http://argonaut.skymaps.info/}} and $\approx 0.015$ mag.